Hidemasa Morita: International career

-On 2 September 2018, Ryota Oshima and Hotaru Yamaguchi withdrew from the national team due to injury, so Morita was called up to the Japanese national team in their place for the first time in his first year as a professional.
+On 2 September 2018, Ryota Oshima and Hotaru Yamaguchi withdrew from the national team due to injury; Morita was called up to the Japan national team in their place for the first time in his first year as a professional.
 He made his national team debut on 11 September, coming on against Costa Rica, the first game under new coach Hajime Moriyasu.

-In January 2019, he was called up to the Japanese national team for the AFC Asian Cup 2019 but withdrew due to injury.
+In January 2019, he was called up to the Japan national team for the AFC Asian Cup 2019 but withdrew due to injury.

 In March 2021, he was called up to the national team for the first time in just under two years, and on 30 March, he scored his first goal for the national team in a 14–0 win against Mongolia in the 2022 FIFA World Cup Asian Qualifiers.

 On 1 November 2022, Morita was named in the Japan squad for the 2022 FIFA World Cup in Qatar.